Wiggins Memorial Library Handbook 2020-2021

 |Books||$0.25 per day|

 Overdue notices for outstanding resources are sent via electronic mail the first weekday after the due date.
 Fines will accumulate each day until the materials are returned or reported missing at the Circulation Desk.
 If an item is reported missing or is returned seriously damaged, the borrower is responsible for the payment of any accumulated fine, the cost of the item, and a $10.00 replacement fee.
-Fines may be paid at the Circulation Desk at the time an item is returned.
-Any fines not paid at that time will be transferred to the individual’s account at the University Business Office and may be paid there.
+Fines may be paid by cash or check at the Circulation Desk at the time an item is returned.
+Any fines not paid at that time will be transferred to the individual’s account at the University Business Office and may be paid there by cash, check, or credit card.

 Reference Services/Research Assistance

-You may schedule an appointment with a reference librarian for more in depth help with your research.
-Appointments may be scheduled by emailing email@example.com or through the library’s Research Consultation Form (http://library.campbell.edu/research-consultation).
+You may schedule an appointment with a reference librarian for in-depth help with your research.
+Appointments may be scheduled by emailing firstname.lastname@example.org or through the library’s Research Consultation Form (https://library.campbell.edu/research-consultation).
 Please specify whether there is a particular librarian with whom you would like to work.
 Appointments will be scheduled on a first come, first served basis.

 You may submit reference questions by clicking the “Ask” button on most library web pages.
-You may also chat with a reference librarian online when one is available by clicking the “Chat with a Librarian” button or send in your question via e-mail to firstname.lastname@example.org.
+You may also chat with a reference librarian online when one is available by clicking the “Chat with a Librarian” button or by sending your question via e-mail to email@example.com.
 Furthermore, you may contact the Research Assistance Desk at (910) 893-1467.

 Interlibrary Loans (ILL)

-Resources not owned by the Campbell University Libraries can be borrowed from other libraries through ILLiad, an interlibrary loan (ILL) system available to Campbell students, faculty, and staff as an aid to research and study.
-Using ILLiad (http://library.campbell.edu/interlibrary-loan), you can place interlibrary loan requests online and check your request status and history.
-ILL requests for books may also be sent from the WorldCat database.
-Articles are usually received in 2-3 days; books are usually received in 4-7 days.
+Resources not owned by the Campbell University Libraries can be borrowed from other libraries through ILLiad, an interlibrary loan system available to Campbell students, faculty, and staff as an aid to research and study.
+Using ILLiad (https://library.campbell.edu/interlibrary-loan), you can place interlibrary loan requests online and check your request status and history.
+Articles are usually received electronically in 2-3 days; books are usually received by mail in 4-7 days.

 This service is provided free of charge.

-Photocopies are regulated by Federal Copyright Law which is explained on the Interlibrary Loan Request Form.
+Photocopies are regulated by Federal Copyright Law, which is explained on the Interlibrary Loan Request Form.
 The borrower may keep photocopies.
 Due dates on books will vary.
-The borrower is responsible for the book and must return it to the Research Assistance Desk on or before the due date.
+The borrower is responsible for the book and must return it to the Circulation Desk on or before the due date.
 The library will not process ILL requests for materials owned by Campbell University.

 Curriculum Materials/Media Center (CMMC)

 The Curriculum Materials/Media Center is located on the third floor of Wiggins Library.
-CMMC facilities and resources include a juvenile print collection, manipulative collection (displays, posters, models, puppets, games, technology, etc.), reference collection, periodical collection, Standardized Testing Bank, group study area/classroom space, quiet study spaces, soft-seating, audiovisual collection (CD, DVD, VHS), audiovisual viewing room, and an Idea Lab/Makerspace.
+CMMC facilities and resources include a juvenile print collection, manipulatives collection (displays, posters, models, puppets, games, technology, etc.), reference collection, periodical collection, Standardized Testing Bank, group study area/classroom space, quiet study spaces, soft-seating, audiovisual collection (CD, DVD, VHS), audiovisual viewing room, and an Idea Lab/Makerspace.
+This fall, the Idea lab/Makerspace will be available by appointment only, and library staff will retrieve Manipulatives materials for patrons.

 The Idea Lab/Makerspace is designed to assist student teachers and the Campbell University community in creating and preparing materials for use inside and outside of the classroom.
 The CMMC Librarian and student workers are available to assist patrons with equipment operations in the room.
-The Idea Lab/Makerspace contains the following equipment: a 3D printer, poster printers, an Ellison Die-Cut Center with over 100 patterns, a laminator, a comb binder, a button maker, and a paper cutter.
-The room houses two iMac computer workstations with a scanner and access to a color printer.
-Educational software available on these computer workstations includes KidPix, Kidspiration 3.0, Inspiration 9, Mapmaker's Toolkit, Timeliner XE, Adobe Photoshop, Creative Suite 5 Design Premium, Final Cut Studio Academic, iWork, iLife, Quick Time 7, ComicLife, and software for use with the Wacom Intuos4 Pen Tablets to meet patron's video, audio, and design-related project needs.
-An additional 3D printer, an HP Sprout with a 3D scanner, a knitting corner and sewing corner, and a pyrography station have all been added to the Idea lab/Makerspace to foster more creative projects by all students, faculty, and staff of Campbell University.
-A SMART Board is also available for use in the room.
+The Idea Lab/Makerspace contains the following equipment: 3D printers, poster printers, an Ellison Die-Cut Center with over 100 patterns, a laminator, a comb binder, a button maker, and a paper cutter.
+The room houses four iMac computer workstations with a scanner and access to a color printer.
+Educational software is available on these computer workstations to meet patrons’ video, audio, and design-related project needs.
+An HP Sprout with a 3D scanner, a knitting corner and sewing corner, and a pyrography station are housed in the Idea Lab/Makerspace to foster more creative projects by all students, faculty, and staff of Campbell University.

 Norman Adrian Wiggins School of Law Library

 Located in Raleigh, NC, the Law Library houses a collection of legal materials for the Norman Adrian Wiggins School of Law.
 Its primary mission is to support the teaching and research needs of law faculty and law students.
-To this end, it houses a collection of over 203,000 volumes and volume-equivalents of cases, statutes, law reviews, treatises and other print and electronic titles necessary for legal research.
+To this end, it houses a collection of more than 206,000 volumes and volume-equivalents of cases, statutes, law reviews, treatises, and other print and electronic titles necessary for legal research.
 It is also open to practicing members of the North Carolina bar and the faculty, students, and staff of the University for purposes of legal research.
 Most materials do not circulate but are available for use within the Law Library.
-Please consult the law library’s web site (http://law.campbell.edu/library/) for information about its hours of operation, collection, and policies.
+Please consult the law library’s web site (https://law.campbell.edu/learn/campbell-law-library/) for information about its hours of operation, collection, and policies.

 School of Osteopathic Medicine Medical Library